reetcho/Physics-Simulation-and-Animation-for-Virtual-Football/README.md

-# Controllable Ball Physics Simulation
+# Physics Simulation and Animation for Virtual Football

 This repository contains the project for my Master’s Thesis in Human-Centered Artificial Intelligence at Technical University of Denmark (DTU).
 It is a real-time, controllable simulation of a football built in Unity/C#.